Skip to main content

 • Trauma Certificate

-• Cognitive Behavioral Certificate
+• Cognitive Behavioral Therapy Certificate

-• Tele-Health Certificate
+• Tele-Health Micro-credential

 Our Mission

 The Master of Arts in Clinical Counseling at Moravian University welcomes people of all beliefs and viewpoints.
-Students in these programs gain the evidence-based skills and knowledge needed to ethically engage the practice of clinical and counseling with an emphasis on service delivery to diverse populations, in a wide variety of community and school settings.
+Students in these programs gain the evidence-based skills and knowledge needed to ethically engage in the practice of clinical counseling with an emphasis on service delivery to diverse populations in a wide variety of community and school settings.
 Overall, the program trains students to cultivate the academic skills and personal awareness necessary to be effective, multiculturally competent counselors.

 Program Overview